krismakesstuff/WeatherMusic/README.md

 ## Note

 This project is a work in progress.
-The gh-pages deployment is not loading the rnbo device.
+The gh-pages deployment is not loading the rnbo device currently.
 Need to fix configuration.
 Working great locally, otherwise.

 ## TODO:
+- fix gh-pages deployment: not loading rnb0-device.
+Check gh-pages config
 - map remaining weather data to audio parameters
 - finish synths
+- move rnboDevice into it's own react component?
 - add geocoding to add search by name of location functioanlity [geocoding api](https://open-meteo.com/en/docs/geocoding-api)
+  - add cities list in the meantime
 - Add auto-refresh (by minute? or hour? or day?)
 Open-Meteo has a limit of 10,000 calls per day.

 ## Data Mapping